JamesWoodham/auto-podcast-update/README.md

 5. Change MOUNT_PATH in mount_mp3.sh to wherever you want the mp3 player to be mounted.
 6. You may need to change DEST_PATH to reflect your mp3 players file system.
 For a Sony Walkman is it /MUSIC and we create a podcasts folder.
 7. Change the dev variable in podcast_rss.py to your installation path.

+#Adding more feeds
+Copy and paste the RSS URL into a new line of feeds.txt